ntr0pie/ntr0pie.github.io/docs/source/stream.rst

 **Learning comes from doing**
 """""""""""""""""""""""""""""
-* "*Learning comes from doing, not reading, listening or watching.*" -- Govind
+* "Learning comes from doing, not reading, listening or watching." -- Govind
 * Universe rewards application of knowledge, not the storage thereof.

 ----